- Overfishing and destructive fishing

 - Tourism and recreational impacts

-Of these local stressors, overfishing is considered the most widespread threat as it affects over half of all reefs worldwide.
+Of these local threats, overfishing is considered the most widespread threat as it affects over half of all reefs worldwide.
 Coastal development and land-based pollution each affect about 25% of coral reefs globally.
 Coral reefs in Southeast Asia are thought to be most vulnerable to local stressors, with nearly 95% of reefs considered threatened.

 The map below shows the change in local threats for coral reefs areas worldwide between 1998-2007 based on the 2011 Reefs at Risk Revisited report. ref